wtm/jquery.snapscroll/README.md

 ![we the media](http://wtmworldwide.com/wtm.png)

-Shapeshift is maintained by [We The Media, inc.](http://wtmworldwide.com/)
+SnapScroll is maintained by [We The Media, inc.](http://wtmworldwide.com/)

 ## Sites Using SnapScroll